likhith0105/PYTHON-Date-Time-Programs/README.md

 # python-
-his repository contains my Python practice exercises, covering a variety of fundamental and intermediate programming concepts.
+this repository contains my Python practice exercises, covering a variety of fundamental and intermediate programming concepts.